Love and Hate in Dub

-Love and Hate in Dub is remix album by industrial metal band Godflesh released on 24 June 1997 through Earache Records.
+Love and Hate in Dub is the first remix album by English industrial metal band Godflesh released on 24 June 1997 through Earache Records.
 The remixed songs are sourced from their 1996 album Songs of Love and Hate, and they adopt a more ambient, dub and drum and bass flavor.

 Background and content

-Originally, Godflesh frontman Justin Broadrick wanted to get hip hop's top producers to remix the tracks for Love and Hate in Dub (which was tentatively titled Songs of Love and Hate in Dub).
+Godflesh frontman Justin Broadrick originally wanted to get hip hop's top producers to remix the tracks for Love and Hate in Dub (which was tentatively titled Songs of Love and Hate in Dub).

 This ultimately proved too expensive.
 As a result and unlike most remix albums, all tracks on Love and Hate in Dub were made and reworked in-house, done by Godflesh's two members, Broadrick and G. C. Green.
 Broadrick saw Love and Hate in Dub as a sort of response to Songs of Love and Hate, which he found "flat" in comparison.
 Regarding the remix album, Broadrick said:

-According to Broadrick, the overall fan consensus was that Love and Hate in Dub was a step up from its source studio album, which reviewed lukewarm reviews upon release in 1996.
+According to Broadrick, the overall fan consensus was that Love and Hate in Dub was an improvement from its source studio album, which received indifferent reviews upon release in 1996.
 The album begins with a KRS-One sample that, according to Broadrick, confused metal fans.

 Live performance

-On 4 October 1997, Godflesh performed at The Garage, London in an unusual configuration and with an unusual set list.
+On 4 October 1997, Godflesh performed at The Garage, London in an unusual configuration and with an abnormal set list.
 Instead of playing guitar, Broadrick was stationed at a mixing desk (something that he would further explore more than a decade later with his JK Flesh project).
-Green played bass for most of the show, but, near the end, he joined Broadrick behind the desk.
+Green played bass for most of the show, but near the end, he joined Broadrick behind the desk.
 Steve Hough was brought in to play guitar, and Diarmuid Dalton, a frequent collaborator with Broadrick, operated a Moog synthesizer.
 It was at this one-off show that Love and Hate in Dub was performed.